-The consolidated financial statements of the Company and its subsidiaries ("the Group") for the years ended December 31, 2020 and 2019 were authorized for issue by the Board of Directors on March 18, 2021.
+The consolidated financial statements of the Company and its subsidiaries ("the Group") for the years ended December 31, 2021 and 2020 were authorized for issue by the Board of Directors on March 10, 2022.

-- 3. Newly issued or revised standards and interprforetations - (1) Changes in accounting policies resulting from applying for the first time certain standards and amendments
+- 3. Newly issued or revised standards and interpretations - (1) Changes in accounting policies resulting from applying for the first time certain standards and amendments

-The Group applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after January 1, 2020.
+The Group applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after January 1, 2021.
 The new standards and amendments had no material impact on the Group.